Strelitz Buildings: Richard Strelitz

 While working for a German shipping company, Richard Strelitz was posted to Victoria in 1892 where he worked for six months before being transferred to Western Australia.
 When his brother arrived in Fremantle, he left that company and together they established the firm Strelitz Brothers: Merchants and Shipping Agents.
 In 1897 Richard was appointed as the consul for Denmark; six years later, in 1903, he became the vice consul for Sweden and Norway.

 Buildings

-The building is believed to have been designed by architect JF Allen, because it similar to some of his other work.
-Allen also designed other buildings for the Strelitz brothers, in Hay, Murray and William Streets Perth.
+The building is believed to have been designed by architect JF Allen, because it is similar to some of his other work.
+Allen also designed other buildings for the Strelitz brothers, in Hay, Murray and William streets in Perth.
 Approval for the building was given by the Fremantle Council on 5 January 1897 after a proposal was put to the council by Councillor Forsyth with the support of Councillor Instone.
 The building has a warehouse at the rear with two floors of office space in front.
 Tenants in the offices included the architect firm of Cavanagh and Keogh who designed a number of buildings in Fremantle.